 UCC Forestry Club

-The purpose of this club is to act as a support group for the students of the UCC Forestry and Natural Resources Program and serve as a learning tool.
+The purpose of this club is to act as a support group for the students of the UCC Forestry and Natural Resources program and serve as a learning tool for forestry students that will aid in the development of good problem solving skills.

 Creating a New Club